Skip to content

 auto y = 3.14; // double

-This is the most important rule: a plain auto drops references and top-level const.
+This is the most important rule: default auto discards references and top-level const.

 cpp

-If you need to preserve const or references, you must specify them explicitly:
+If you need to preserve const or references, you must explicitly add them:

 cpp